Bowl Me Over

 Calories: 580kcal | Carbohydrates: 21g | Protein: 44g | Fat: 34g | Saturated Fat: 6g | Cholesterol: 167mg | Sodium: 633mg | Potassium: 849mg | Sugar: 15g | Vitamin A: 195IU | Vitamin C: 0.6mg | Calcium: 92mg | Iron: 3.2mg

-This is an overview of the instructions.
-For the complete instructions to learn how to cook ribs on the grill, just scroll down to the bottom of the blog post.
+This is a quick overview of how to cook ribs on the grill.
+For full details, scroll to the recipe card.

 Deb's top tips